Celebrating Nicole Kidman!

 Since her 2017 pledge to work with a female director every 18 months, Kidman has exceeded that promise [...] while using her platform and production company, Blossom Films, to elevate women’s voices in film…"

-We need more women like Nicole Kidman—truly.
-She’s not just an icon or a legend; she’s a relentless force for change.
-I’m completely in awe of her, and I can only hope to be even a fraction as cool, talented, and passionate as she is one day.
+We need more women like Nicole Kidman — there's no doubt about that.
+She's not just an icon or a legend; she's a relentless force for change, constantly using her platform to lift others up and make the industry a better place.
+I have so much admiration for everything she's accomplished, and I can only hope to be even a fraction as cool, talented, and passionate as she is one day.

-So here’s to Nicole: thank you for breaking barriers, for leading with courage, and for showing us what strength and vision truly look like—both on and off the screen.
-You’re not only a trailblazer but a remarkable artist whose work continues to move, challenge, and inspire.
-Because of women like you, the industry is (slowly but surely) moving in the right direction.
+So here's to Nicole: thank you for breaking barriers, for never being afraid to take risks, and for showing us what real strength and vision look like, both on and off the screen.
+You're not just an incredible artist but someone who has constantly pushed the industry forward, inspiring audiences and filmmakers alike.
+Because of women like you, Hollywood is slowly but surely becoming a better place, and I can't wait to see what you do next.

 Photos: Allure Magazine, IMDb, Film Grabs, Getty